SainathReddy1910/Ease2Code/README.md

 # Ease2Code
-This is a web-based application used to compile programmes of different languages effortlessly.
+This is a web-based application used to compile programs of different languages effortlessly.
+The project is based on Node JS which uses the following packages:
+*Express
+*Compilex
+*CodeMirror